 When the editor is launched, an overview pane is displayed in the Outline view that is located in the same place as the Properties view.
 Use the Properties tab or the Outline tab to select which of these two views is displayed.

-Use the Broker Topology editor to do any of the following:
+Use the Broker Topology editor to do the following tasks:

 • Create, rename, or delete brokers, or change broker properties.